tylerfarmer1/tylerfarmer1.github.io/Test1.md

 ## High-level lab steps

-- Create Expense Report table
+- Create the Expense Report table
+- Create columns in the table
 - Add some sample data.

 ## Prerequisites

 - Completion of **Lab 0 - Validate lab environment**

-Things to consider before you begin:

-- Naming conventions - enter names carefully!

 ## Exercise 1: Create New Table